square1grp/square1grp/README.md

 I'm a Senior Full-Stack Developer with proven work experience in web & mobile app development and passionate & enthusiastic about what I do.
-Over the last 10 years, I've worked as a full-stack developer for several companies from large multinationals to early startups and helped many clients to get success.
+Over the last 10 years, I've worked as a full-stack developer for several companies from large multinationals to early startups, and helped many clients succeed.

 #### 1. My Services 👨‍💻
 - Web App Development 🖥